Skip to main content

 A TL-B scheme

-Only one serialization scheme of BoCs is used in TON Blockchain:
+Only one serialization scheme of BoCs is used in TON Blockchain (there are also two outdated BoC serialization schemes in the file):

 serialized_boc#b5ee9c72 has_idx:(## 1) has_crc32c:(## 1)